-Having the company based in Salford allows Excalon to be at the centre of the motorway network, most of their external staff are based in Manchester.
+Having the company based in Salford allows Excalon to be at the centre of the motorway network, and tap into external staff based in Manchester.

-This enables them to tender favourably for contracts all over the UK.
-At present they have major projects as far away as Scotland and Southampton.
+This enables it to tender favourably for contracts all over the UK.
+At present it has major projects as far away as Scotland and Southampton.

-Excalon were recently approached by Vital Energi, a major energy solutions company, to carry out work to improve the countries carbon emissions.
+Excalon was recently approached by Vital Energi, a major energy solutions company, to carry out work to improve the country’s carbon emissions.

-Kevin explained: “In 2019 the company was approached to carry out district heating works.
+Mr O’Donnell explained: “In 2019 the company was approached to carry out district heating works.
 That involves excavating and inserting heating pipe systems in major city centres to reduce carbon output.
-This will be a major contribution to becoming carbon neutral in the future”
+This will be a major contribution to becoming carbon neutral in the future.”